Picture Picture

 Consent

 Not all hospitals have staff to help with the application process.
-If someone is helping, you as the parent or guardian must give signed consent for hospital staff to get started.
+If someone is helping, the parent or guardian must give signed consent for hospital staff to get started.

 Preparation

-If you are receiving help to apply, required documentation is collected from you.
+If hospital staff is helping with the application, required documentation will be collected from the parent/caregiver.
 Expect to sign a few forms to begin the Medicaid application process:

 • Identity affidavit